Imagine for a second that your trades business is a bucket with holes in it.

 Get those two variables right and you’ll start seeing major improvements to your bottom line.

 Over to you

 Cash flow forecasting is tough, but it’s compounded by not being able to see which jobs you’re performing well on and which ones you aren’t.
-Click below to download our Profit and Loss Calculator.
-Just fill in the fields and see how you’re performing on any job before, during or after the job, and then check out the analysis.
+That’s where Fergus comes in.